NeverUsedID/amongus_mod_installer/README.md

 - This script can Update you installed Version

 The .bat is only used, because powershell scripts are disabled on most systems per default.

+# HowTo
+The Script creates a folder with a "Streamer" name at the end to ensure no existing Verison are overwritten.
+You can Change the tag in the Batchscript.
+Its also possible to define which Mod and Version is installed, without asking the User.